graphcommerce-org/graphcommerce/docs/Magento 2 PWA as a library.md

 use Magento's functionality on places where we want as little or much as needed.

 - As little: Only use Magento's GraphQL API to fetch / send data
-- As much: Use @magento/venia-ui components out of the box and follow the 'checkout in a component' model.

 Magento's PWA solution consists of the following packages: https://github.com/magento/pwa-studio/tree/develop/packages